A Mackey-functor theoretic interpretation of biset functors: Introduction and Preliminaries

 In this article, a biset is always assumed to be finite.
 A monoid is always assumed to be unitary and commutative.
 Similarly a ring is assumed to be commutative, with an additive unit $0$ and a multiplicative unit $1$.
 We denote the category of monoids by $\Mon$, the category of rings by $\Ring$.
 A monoid homomorphism preserves units, and a ring homomorphism preserves $1$.
 For any category $\mathscr{K}$ and any pair of objects $X$ and $Y$ in $\mathscr{K}$, the set of morphisms from $X$ to $Y$ in $\mathscr{K}$ is denoted by $\mathscr{K}(X,Y)$.

-Any 2-category is assumed to be strict (\cite{Borceux},\cite{MacLane}).
+Any 2-category is assumed to be strict (\cite[Definition 7.1.1]{Borceux},\cite[XII.3]{MacLane}).
 For a 2-category $\Cbb$, the entity of 0-cells (respectively 1-cells, 2-cells) is denoted by $\Cbb^0$ (resp. $\Cbb^1$, $\Cbb^2$).
 For a pair of 0-cells $X, Y$ in $\Cbb$, the set of 1-cells from $X$ to $Y$ is denoted by $\Cbb^1(X,Y)$.
+Together with the 2-cells among them, they form a category $\Cbb(X,Y)$ satisfying $\Ob(\Cbb(X,Y))=\Cbb^1(X,Y)$.